sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Kaikesi's fists clenched.
 She remembered her husband's last moments—the way his hands had clawed at his chest, as if trying to rip out the anger he'd swallowed for years.

-Raavani rose.
+Ravani rose.
 Her shadow swallowed them all.
 "Your husband died begging for a son.
 Will you die begging for mercy?"

 The dagger slipped from Kumbhini’s hand.
 It hit the stone.
 Kaikesi’s knees followed.
 The sound echoed in the cold room.